-The Biometrics Institute has devised the Three Laws of Biometrics to prompt its members to remember the fundamentals of using biometric technology responsibly and ethically.
+With Asimov’s Three Laws of Robotics as our inspiration, the Biometrics Institute has devised the Three Laws of Biometrics to prompt people using biometrics to remember the fundamentals of applying the technology responsibly and ethically.

 We want our members to ask with every application, ‘Just because we can, should we?’ – thoroughly assessing each use case and the impact on its users.
 We are calling on the biometrics community to ensure the technology continues to serve us responsibly and ethically, not exploit us.